bigdisp/scoreboard-atmega8-i2c/README.md

 Main Atmega8 I2C Scoreboard Interface
 =====================================

-This project provides a simple i2c interface for controlling one connected seven segment numbers with an optional additional dot output on the 8th pin of the interface.
-It optionally provides PWM and, for testing purposes, can enable and disable a second row of LED if the second row is connected correctly.
+This project provides a simple i2c interface for controlling two connected seven segment numbers.
+It optionally provides RGB PWM for two independent output ports and understands simple ASCII letters, numbers to be displayed on both digits and individual control of segments.

+The software is intended for the board layout provided in [the hardware repository](https://github.com/bigdisp/scoreboard-hardware).

 Requirements:
 -------------